 The mission of the Arts Council is to nurture and strengthen the artistic, cultural, and educational quality of the community and surrounding area.

-The Arts Council is comprised of two historic buildings: The Kemp and The Forum.
+Formed in 1994, The Arts Council is currently comprised of two historic buildings: The Kemp and The Forum.
 Through extensive capital campaigns and broad community support, we have renovated and restored each of these buildings to return them to their former glory and re-purpose each to create viable arts and cultural centers for generations to come.
 The buildings are official Texas historical and Wichita Falls landmarks.

 The Kemp (1300 Lamar Street) was built in 1917 at the request of Flora Kemp who, when asked by her husband Joseph what she would like for her birthday, suggested a public library.
 The library opened its doors in 1918 with a donation of 4000 books provided by the community.
 In 1998, the City of Wichita Falls leased the then-defunct historic building to the Arts Council, which began an extensive renovation project to restore the building.
 The result was The Kemp Center for the Arts, which opened it’s doors in 2002.
 Currently the building and grounds house 5 gallery exhibit spaces, three classrooms and an auditorium, all available for room rental.